-The trail has Bubbs Creek on its west (right) through this entire stretch and I kept an eye out to the east (right) for potential spur trails, making note of my progress on my map and trying to gauge where along the forested slope to the southeast the trail might ascend into Center Basin.
+The trail has Bubbs Creek on its west (right) through this entire stretch and I kept an eye out to the east (left) for potential spur trails, making note of my progress on my map and trying to gauge where along the forested slope to the southeast the trail might ascend into Center Basin.
 Just before I made my first jaunt up that way, I found an absolutely amazing swimming hole in Bubbs Creek.
 Noted for next time!

 I left the trail in an open area of granite slabs about where I thought the trail should be.
 I headed east and up the slope, but the use trail I’d followed turned out to just lead to a campsite.
 I poked around a bit, turning back soutwest to see if I could come across the trail.
 I got super excited when I saw a trail!
 Oh man that wasn’t so hard!
 But when I got down closer it was immediately obvious that this was the regular new JMT.
 But just then I looked up to the left and spotted the old trail.
 Salvation!
 I climbed along the old trail, somewhat steeply at first.
 In this initial section I heard a few hikers chatting as they descended.
 They turned out to be Turtleggjp from High Sierra Topix and his mom.
 It’s always cool to run into people from there out in the wilds.